EXCLUSIVE: Hunter Biden's Most Treasonous Text Message

-The other 50 percent would be owned by Oneida Holdings LLC, another Delaware firm set up by Bobulinski.
+Oneida Holdings LLC would own the other 50 percent, another Delaware firm set up by Bobulinski.

-In an August 2017 email, Robert Biden wrote that Ye Jianming, had agreed to a "rate of $10M per year for a three year guarantee total of $30M" for "introductions alone".
+In an August 2017 email, Hunter Biden wrote that Ye Jianming had agreed to a "rate of $10M per year for a three-year guarantee total of $30M" for "introductions alone.”

 Hunter Biden called his father, Joe Biden, and his Chinese business partners “office mates” in a September 2017 email:

-“Please have keys made available for new office mates,” Before listing Joe Biden, his stepmother Jill Biden, his uncle Jim Biden, and Gongwen Dong.
+“Please have keys made available for new office mates,” Before listing Joe Biden, his stepmother Jill Biden, his uncle Jim Biden, and the Chinese executive Gongwen Dong.

-A state-owned enterprise took control of CEFC in March 2019, and, according to Chinese media Caixin, the firm declared bankruptcy in early 2020.
+A state-owned enterprise took control of CEFC in March 2019, and according to Chinese media Caixin, the firm declared bankruptcy by early 2020.

-China’s retaliation against CIA operatives in response to the arrest of Hunter Biden’s client Patrick Ho was never reported by the corporate media although it is unlikely that the U.S. government would have disclosed the arrest of foreign informants.
+China’s retaliation against CIA operatives in response to the arrest of Hunter Biden’s client Patrick Ho was never reported by the corporate media.
+However, it is unlikely that the U.S. government would have disclosed the arrest of foreign informants.

-To turn this passion into a career, I need your support: subscribers who sign up for $5 a month will enable me to do this work full-time.
+To turn this passion into a career, I need your support: subscribers who sign up for $5 a month enable me to work full-time as an independent investigative journalist.
 For the price of a cup of coffee, you become my largest benefactor, and my work continues to be beholden only to truth, freedom, and the American people.